Medically reviewed by Leann Poston, M.D. on 9/28/20

 On the healing front, animal studies demonstrate that BPC-157 promotes wound repair, tissue and injury healing, and cellular regrowth.
 This is accomplished through a variety of mechanisms of action or pathways, including being attracted to certain chemical signals put out by injured tissues, boosting growth hormone receptors in those tissues, increasing collagen production, and stimulating angiogenesis, or the growth of blood vessels (Gwyer et al., 2019).

 Similarly, by repairing and healing soft tissue structures such as muscles, ligaments, and tendons – especially those that may be degraded due to strain, overuse, or aging processes – BPC-157 can help to stabilized joints, thus promoting joint health.
 Soft tissue healing can be impaired naturally through corticosteroids, both native to the body and administered as medical treatment.
-Animal studies have shown that BPC-157 can reverse this impairment, allowing for repair to these critical structures that link the muscles to the skeletal system in the body (Pevec et al., 2010).
+Animal studies have shown that BPC-157 can reverse this impairment, allowing for the repair to these critical structures that link the muscles to the skeletal system in the body (Pevec et al., 2010).

 Finally, BPC-157, which is, after all, naturally found in digestive juices, has been shown to treat all manner of digestive conditions in animal models.
 It can reverse damage caused by the overuse of over-the-counter painkillers, commonly known as NSAIDs.
 NSAIDs can, over time, cause ulcers or damage to the stomach and intestines.
 BPC-157 can help repair that damage.
 It has also been shown to help improve overall gut health, though the exact mechanisms of action in each case are not entirely understood.